The Dunning-Kruger effect can lead to technical debt

 These are words of wisdom that apply just as well in business, especially with respect to technical debt.
 Consider this scenario:

 Sales at Unbelievable Growth, Inc.,(UGI) have been only fair this fiscal year—far from “unbelievable.”
 But a new product is under development, an app for Android and iPhone called StrawIntoGold 1.0.
 It has an uncanny ability to predict the price movements of specific common stocks over the next 60 seconds.
-(This is totally fictitious) Unfortunately, StrawIntoGold development is behind schedule.
-After the all-hands meeting yesterday, the core engineering team had a three-hour meeting.
+(This is totally fictitious—don’t bother surfing for UGI or StrawIntoGold) Unfortunately, StrawIntoGold development is far behind schedule.
+After the all-hands meeting yesterday, the core engineering team had a three-hour meeting of its own.
 They found some ways to wrap things up in the next ten days.
-They think they can do it by eliminating some testing and performing other tests manually.
+They think they can do it, but they’ll be eliminating some testing, and performing other tests manually.
 And they plan to re-use some code from the beta version that they had previously decided to replace.

-If the UGI engineers succeed, they’ll be incurring technical debt.
-They’ve crossed the “urgency line.”
-Although it’s too soon to say definitively that they’ve panicked, the risk of reaching some degree of panic is high.
+If the UGI engineers succeed, they will be incurring significant technical debt.
+They have crossed the “urgency line,” and although it’s too soon to say definitively that they’ve panicked, my personal experience suggests that the risk of reaching some degree of panic is high.
 And that risk will get higher as the deadline approaches.

 Urgency focuses our energy and attention.
 As Dusty Baker says, “You have to be of the coolness of mind, but then bring desire to succeed in your heart, and then respond.”
 When urgency is deliberate, urgency gets the job done.
 Deliberate urgency is what Kotter calls healthy urgency [Kotter 2014].